James-Firth/git-slackin/README.md

 * When opening a PR, git-slackin will notify 2 random users in your user list to look at the PR
 * When a PR you opened receives a review,  you'll get a slack message
-* When a PR you commented on updates, you'll get a slack message

 ## Setup